-In the opened section choose the version of Unreal Engine.
-Note that you should use 4.26.1 (or above) as it's the only officially supported for now.
+2. In the opened section choose the version of Unreal Engine.
+Note that officially supported versions for now are 4.26.1 or above.
 After clicking 'Install' wait for a minute while the launcher loads the necessary files to the engine.
 When the installation has completed, you can verify its success by clicking the 'Installed Plugins' footer under Unreal Engine version you have installed the plugin for.